Table of contents

 • Sudden cardiac death

-Chances of experiencing these side effects increases if the medication is misused, leading to dependency.
+Chances of experiencing these side effects increases if the medication is misused.

-Dependency warning: Stimulants are classified as Schedule II controlled substances due to their high potential for abuse, according to the DEA.
-Abuse of these drugs can have harmful effects on the central nervous system (CNS), and may result in serious side effects, which include increased heart rate, elevated blood pressure, and heightened alertness.
-Examples of these medications include Adderall, Ritalin, and Vyvanse.
+Stimulants are classified as Schedule II controlled substances due to their high potential for abuse, according to the U.S. Drug Enforcement Agency (DEA).
+Abuse of stimulant drugs can have harmful effects on the central nervous system (CNS).
+Abuse may result in serious side effects, which include increased heart rate, elevated blood pressure, and heightened alertness.

-Prescribing Schedule II stimulants comes with restrictions to prevent abuse, such as limiting prescriptions to 30-day supplies.
+Prescribing Schedule II stimulants is restricted to prevent abuse, such as limiting prescriptions to 30-day supply.
 Patients with a history of alcohol or substance abuse should generally avoid these medications.
-It is important to use them as prescribed and communicate openly with healthcare providers to monitor for dependency and adverse effects.
+It’s important to use them as prescribed and communicate openly with healthcare providers to monitor for dependency and adverse effects.

-Before you are prescribed a new medication by your healthcare provider, it is important to discuss what medications you are currently taking, including supplements and over-the-counter medications.
+Before you’re prescribed a new medication by your healthcare provider, it’s important to discuss what medications you currently take, including supplements and over-the-counter medications.

-As with most medications, there are some medications that should be avoided with the use of stimulants due to changes in effectiveness with contaminated use.
-These medications include:
+As with most medications, there are medications that shouldn’t be taken with stimulants due to changes in effectiveness, including:

 • Chlorpromazine, an antipsychotic